OWASP/www-project-podcast/index.md

 ## Our Co-hosts

+Starting in 2022, the OWASP Podcast will be the combined efforts of 3 co-hosts with each producing episodes with a slightly different focus:

 * [Mark Miller](mailto:mark.miller@owasp.org) - took over the podcast from Jim Manico in 2013.

+Mark Miller is having discussions with thought leaders and practionedrs who are working on the securing the future for coming generations.

 * [Matt Tesauro](mailto:matt.tesauro@owasp.org) - filled in for Jim Manico in the early days and is back for more.

+Matt Tesauro is focusing on speaking to OWASP project leaders and other AppSec professionals to share knowledge learned in the AppSec and DevSecOps 'trenches'.
+Episodes are focused on helping listeners up their AppSec / DevSecOps game by sharing experiences, tools and techniques that others have found useful.

 * [Vandana Verma Sehgal](mailto:vandana.verma@owasp.org) - started a podcast focusing on OWASP internal news before merging with the project.

+Vandana Verma, Joubin Jabbari and Didar Gelici will continue to produce a conversational podcast covering interesting items of OWASP news, information and updates to help you keep current on chapters, projects, events and more.

 ## Previous Podcasts